apache/incubator-datalab/README.md

 -   Jupyter
 -   R-studio
 -   Zeppelin
--   Jupyter + TensorFlow
+-   TensorFlow + Jupyter
 -   Deep Learning + Jupyter

 Apache Spark is also installed for each of the analytical tools above.

-## EMR cluster
+## Data engine cluster

+After deploying Notebook node, user can create one of the cluster for it:
+-   Data engine - Spark standalone cluster
-After deploying Notebook node, user can create EMR cluster for it.
-EMR cluster is a managed cluster platform, that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark on AWS to process and analyze vast amounts of data.
-Adding EMR is not mandatory and is only needed in case additional computational resources are required for job execution.
+-   Data engine service - cloud managed cluster platform (EMR for AWS, HDnsight for Azure) That simplifies running big data frameworks, such as Apache Hadoop and Apache Spark to process and analyze vast amounts of data.
+Adding cluster is not mandatory and is only needed in case additional computational resources are required for job execution.
 ----------------------
 # DLab Deployment <a name="DLab_Deployment"></a>